alkatrazstudio/gottext/README.md

 GotText is not a drop-in replacement for gettext, so read the below notes and [documentation](https://alkatrazstudio.gitlab.io/gottext/api/) before trying to use this extension.

-The current version of GotText PHP extension is for PHP 7 and PHP 5 on Linux.
+The current version of GotText PHP extension is for PHP 7 on Linux.

 This extension is built using [PHP-CPP](http://www.php-cpp.com/) framework.
-The [main repository](https://github.com/CopernicaMarketingSoftware/PHP-CPP) of PHP-CPP is for PHP 7 only.
-If you want to build GotText for PHP 5 you need to use [PHP-CPP-LEGACY](https://github.com/CopernicaMarketingSoftware/PHP-CPP-LEGACY) repository.